 “My Server files on the gangsters of the Obama admin. over 2 million documents.
 3 Terabytes of information.
 Has now more than doubled to over 6 TB of files”

-Running the sentinel AI on Nasif’s depositories (some of which are housed in a public DropBox archive) reveals that almost all of his data and images were scraped from various forums, websites, and social media outlets.
+Running some analytics on Nasif’s depositories (some of which are housed in a public DropBox archive) reveals that almost all of his data and images were scraped from various forums, websites, and social media outlets.
 None of the examined data is proprietary in any way nor was it obtained recently.
 Also, contrary to his claims, his data set doesn’t even come close to 6 TB or millions of files.

 The following image illustrates the data sources found on Nasif’s site.
 This screenshot is a Nasif snippet from a flight log on Jeffery Epstein’s Boing 727-31 TN N908JE showing Bill Clinton on the passenger list.
 This document was originally disclosed as part of the Epstein v.
 Edwards lawsuit in 2009, it was collected by Nick Bryant and published by John Cook via Gawker.com.

 Nasif however, doesn’t provide a direct link to this source document nor does he credit John Cook and Nick Bryant.
 Instead, as can be gleaned from his tweet below, he implies that his depository may just be the only remaining source for this information, which is clearly not the case.

 Beside the misattribution and hiding the real sources of his data, many of the images in his depository show evidence of touch-ups and post editing (it’s unclear by whom).
 The images have the wrong authorship attribution and their labels have misleading descriptions of the content.
 Many of the screenshots of the documents also exhibit font type and resolution mismatches, suggesting that the text on some of the images was retyped after they were produced.